UselessGuru/UG-Miner/README.md

 The donation data is stored in 'Data\DonationData.json'.
 All donation time and addresses are recorded in the donation log file 'Log\DonateLog.json'.

+## Known issues:
+- Balance Tracker / Earnings Graph: Date change does not respect local time zone (accumulated data is calculated in UTC time)
+- UG-Miner has issues with new Windows Terminal when the default terminal application is set to 'Let windows decide' or 'Windows Terminal'.
+  -> It is recommended to set it to 'Windows Console Host'
+- Idle detection has a big memory leak on each core stop (still investigating)

 ## Experimental support for running multiple instances (not recommended)

 More than one instance of UG-Miner can run on the same rig.
 Each instance must be placed in its own directory.
-Must use non-overlapping port ranges (configuration item '$APIport').
+You must use non-overlapping port ranges (configuration item '$APIport').
-Do not use the same miner devices in more than one instance (this will give invalid hash rate
-& power consumption readings causing incorrect best miner selection).
+Do not use the same miner devices in more than one instance (this will give invalid hash rate & power consumption readings causing incorrect best miner selection).

 ## Copyright & licenses